Blosc/bloscpack/README.rst

 ----------

-Bloscpack has a versatile yet simple API consisting of a series of 'arguments' objects and high-level functions that can be invoked dependding on your input and output needs.
+Bloscpack has a versatile yet simple API consisting of a series of 'arguments' objects and high-level functions that can be invoked depending on your input and output needs.

-Nomenclature wise, Python 3 has done a lot for Bloscpack, because we always need to represent compressed data as bytes deliberatey.
+Nomenclature wise, Python 3 has done a lot for Bloscpack, because we always need to represent compressed data as bytes deliberately.
 This makes it easier and more natural to distinguish between text, such a filenames and binary and bytes objects such as compressed data.